taashiis/Attend.io/README.md

 ## Run Locally

 Make sure your system is connected to the internet while running the webapp, otherwise the animations might not be visible.

-The repo already contains my login photo as dummy data for recognition. the username and password for django backend is - admin
+  The repo already contains my login photo as dummy data for recognition.

+  The username and password for django backend is - admin

 Clone the project